 - Personal appearance of outstations persons may not be required or can be done through video conferencing

-- These new guidelines are not applicable for offences involving tangible physical injuries.
+- These new guidelines are not applicable for offenses involving tangible physical injuries.

 However, these new guidelines didn’t come only because of SC observation from the case in discussion.
 The history of 498a misuse has been long.